llingg/docs-opmanual_autolab/book/robotarium/10_autolab_definition/00_autolab_definition.md

 *The duckiebots that are used are called autobots and rely on additional specifications.

+### The map
+For an autolab to work, a precise map is needed.
+This part is handled in [](#autolab-map-making)

 ### The fleet of autobots
-An Autolab is nothing without its [fleet](#autolab-fleet) of Autobots.
+An Autolab is nothing without its fleet of Autobots.
 The [Autobots](#autolab-autobot-specs) are duckiebots improved with different parts, mainly for autocharging and localization.
 They also follow a strict procedure of calibration, and we keep a log of all events that happen in tha life of an Autobot.
 This is the role of the [fleet roster](#autolab-fleet-roster).

 ### The maintenance area